00xZ/Speyeder/README.md

 Contains a blacklist var that blocks from scanning sites such as google, facebook, etc. Add your own as needed.

+Has two output files.
+One with the links along with the title of the page, another with just links. as of now they write to a continuous file.

 # Use: Python3

 speyeder.py -h